Surviving the Hum

 to consider your diet and how foods that promote GABA factor in.

-In addition to an air purifier running in my bedroom I use my Cellphone and a buletooth speaker beside the bed.
+In addition to an air purifier running in my bedroom I use my Cellphone and a bluetooth speaker beside the bed.
 This is something I only

 need to use on especially bad nights when the air purifier isn't enough.
 The sound that works best is a soft fan noise.
 There are lots of free ones on Youtube Here is a link > You tube soft fan sounds <